-The on-campus student housing facilities at Temple University have a variety of fire safety features, as indicated below.
+The on-campus student housing facilities at Temple University have a variety of fire safety features, as indicated in the table.
 All halls have automatic sprinkler systems, building alarm systems (which Temple Police monitor), fire extinguishers, and fire rated doors.